-TABLE 10: REQUIREMENTS FOR DATA REPORTING ON CONSECUTIVE UNPLANNED WEIGHT LOSS
+Table 10: REQUIREMENTS FOR DATA REPORTING ON CONSECUTIVE UNPLANNED WEIGHT LOSS

-Note: All care recipients must be assessed for unplanned weight loss except those listed in 11.3.2.
+1 Number of care recipients assessed for consecutive unplanned weight loss.
+S Note: All care recipients must be assessed for unplanned weight loss except those listed in 11.3.2.
 Exclusions for consecutive unplanned weight loss.

-Number of care recipients excluded because they withheld consent to be weighed on the starting, middle and/or finishing weight collection dates.

-Number of care recipients excluded because they are receiving end-of-life

-Number of care recipients excluded because they did not have the required weights recorded (e.g. previous, starting, middle and/or finishing weights).
+2 Number of care recipients excluded because they withheld consent to be weighed on the starting, middle and/or finishing weight collection dates.
+3 Number of care recipients excluded because they are receiving end-of-life care.
+4 Number of care recipients excluded because they did not have the required weights recorded (e.g. previous, starting, middle and/or finishing weights).
 Include comments as to why the weight recording/s are absent.

-Number of care recipients who experienced consecutive unplanned weight loss of any amount when comparing their previous, starting, middle and finishing weights.
+5 Number of care recipients who experienced consecutive unplanned weight loss of any amount when comparing their previous, starting, middle and finishing weights.